gardnmi/databricks_snippets/README.md

    cd databricks_snippets
    ```

-4. Run the docker command in your shell
+4. Run the Docker command in your shell

    ```sh
    docker-compose up